rickabrac/grove/README.md

 ## Installation (assumes platform includes unix bourne shell)

-• Extract challenge (tar xzvf challenge.tgz or unzip challenge.zip)

-• Open a terminal and change to the directory RickTylerCodingChallenge.
+• Open a terminal and change to the grove directory

 • Enter 'ant' at the command prompt (without quotes) to compile the program.

-• Type 'chmod +x find_store' (unable to send via gmail with executable permission)
+• Type 'chmod +x find_store' (in case find_store script execute permission unset by os security)

-• find_store is an executable shell script wrapper for the java command required to run executable
+• find_store is a bourne shell wrapper for the java command required to run the executable

 ## Assumptions

-• The 'java' command must be in the user's execution path for find_store to work
+• The 'java' command must be in the user's execution path.